sigphase/sigphase.github.io/content/devices/Mini-IOT-S1/index.md

 With 4G and NB-IOT, Wifi and Bluetooth, easy configuration for all kinds of situation.

+Suitable for your own server or any other cloud such and Azure or AWS.
+All data only can access by you.

 Built-in high and low temperature resistant large battery.

 Large SRAM and SD card for data storage and convenient IoT configuration.